Docs

 Managing Feature Flags

-Feature flags can be managed in different ways: by using Vaadin Developer Tools; by editing the feature flags properties file; or by setting Java system properties.
+Feature flags can be managed in different ways: by using Vaadin Copilot; by editing the feature flags properties file; or by setting Java system properties.
 Each of these methods is described in the sub-sections that follow.
-However, remember that system properties always have the highest priority.
+As you read, keep in mind that system properties always have the highest priority.
 Since they’re not written into the feature flags properties file, they’re valid only for a single execution.

-It’s easy to manage feature flags using Vaadin Developer Tools.
-When running your browser in development mode, click the Vaadin Developer Tools icon button in your application — it’s located at bottom right corner.
+It’s easy to manage feature flags using Vaadin Copilot.
+When running your browser in development mode, click the Vaadin Copilot activation button in your application.
+It’s located at bottom right corner.

-Next, open the Feature Flags tab and then click the toggle buttons to enable or disable features.
+Next, open the Feature Flags panel in right drawer, and then click the toggle buttons to enable or disable features.

-When you’re finished, restart the application for your changes to take effect.
+When finished, restart the application for your changes to take effect.

 Editing the Properties File